HTTP

 HTTP protocol.

-The HTTP protocol does not provide encryption for transmission and is not suitable for transmission over public networks, as it can easily be used as a target for attacks.
+The HTTP protocol does not encrypt traffic and is not suitable for transmission over the public internet.
+Using it exposes you to the risk of becoming a zombie for attacks.

-The more meaningful use of http inbound is to listen in a local network or on the local machine to provide local services for other programs.
+A more meaningful usage of http inbound is to listen within a LAN or on the local machine to provide local services for other programs.

 TIP 1

-http proxy can only proxy the TCP protocol and cannot handle protocols based on UDP.
+http proxy can only proxy the TCP protocol; UDP-based protocols are not supported.

 TIP 2

-In Linux, you can use the following environment variables to enable global HTTP proxy for the current session (many software support this setting, but some may not).
+Use the following environment variables in Linux to enable a global HTTP proxy for the current session (supported by many software, but not all).

 InboundConfigurationObject